-It’s time for our latest look at cart abandonment stats, this time from July, August and September 2017.
+It’s time for our latest look at cart abandonment statistics, this time from July, August and September 2017.

 The infographic looks at stats from five different sectors, as well as a look at customer journeys on travel websites.